 This Moneysupermarket.com ad campaign also featured in the ASA’s Top Ten list for 2015 and 2016.
 Like many of the ads in the same campaign, 2017’s ad re-featured the two #epicsquads – the strutters and the builders – and a new female character.

 Many found the ad to be offensive on the grounds that it was overtly sexual and possibly homophobic.
-We thought the character’s movements would generally be seen as dance moves and not in a sexual context.
-We also thought most viewers would recognise the ad’s intended take on humour.
-We ruled it was unlikely to condone or encourage harmful discriminatory behaviour.
+The ASA thought the character’s movements would generally be seen as dance moves and not in a sexual context.
+It also thought most viewers would recognise the ad’s intended take on humour.
+It ruled it was unlikely to condone or encourage harmful discriminatory behaviour.

 3 Unilever UK Ltd (Dove)